openaicellular/oaic/docs/source/ssxapp.rst

 2. Next install all the required dependencies, ZMQ, UHD and asn1c Compiler

-    Follow instructions on OAIC documentation for installation of dependencies, ZMQ and as1nc compiler: `srsRAN with E2 Agent Installation Guide <https://openaicellular.github.io/oaic/srsRAN_installation.html>`_
+    Follow instructions on OAIC documentation for installation of dependencies, ZMQ and as1nc compiler: `srsRAN with E2 Agent Installation Guide <https://openaicellular.github.io/oaic/srsRAN_installation.html>`_.
+Do **NOT** do the ``srsRAN with E2 agent Installation``.

 3. Clone down the srslte modified with e2